San Diego Home Invasion Attorney

 They may still be able to charge you with and convict you of a related crime such as trespassing or unauthorized entry.

 Trespassing.
-A trespass is committed when you (1) purposefully enter the property of another with the intent to trespass; (2) enter property of another with the intent to interfere with a business or the occupant’s well-being; (3) refuse to leave the property upon request; and/or (4) enter property with the intent to do physical damage.
+A trespass is committed when you (1) purposefully enter the property of another with the intent to trespass; (2) enter the property of another with the intent to interfere with a business or the occupant’s well-being; (3) refuse to leave the property upon request; and/or (4) enter property with the intent to do physical damage.

 Unauthorized Entry.
 Unauthorized entry is basically the crime of home invasion minus the intent to commit a subsequent crime.
 Unauthorized entry occurs when you enter or remain in a residence without the permission of the owner or occupant.